Entry Requirements Galapagos & Mainland Ecuador - Travel Deals

 Galápagos Flight Regulations

-Visitors may bring 1-2 checked bags weighing no more than 44lbs in total along with one carry-on bag weighing no more than 17lbs.
-Excess baggage may potential be left behind in an mainland Ecuadorian hotel (check with your hotel) or brought along at an additional charge.
+Visitors may bring one checked bag weighing no more than 23 kgs (50lbs) in total, along with one carry-on bag weighing no more than 8kgs (17lbs).
+Excess baggage may potentially be left behind in a mainland Ecuadorian hotel (check with your hotel) or brought along at an additional charge.

 Park Fees

-Upon arrival in the Galápagos Islands, visitors pay a mandatory entrance fee in cash to the Galápagos National Park.
-Currently, the fee is $100 for non-Ecuadorian adults and $50 for non-Ecuadorian children.
+Upon arrival in the Galápagos Islands, visitors must pay a mandatory entrance fee in cash to the Galápagos National Park.
+Currently, the fee is $100 for non-Ecuadorian adults and $50 for non-Ecuadorian children under 12.

 Park Rules